 For an acquisition of assets, a cost accumulation model is used to determine the cost of the acquisition.
 Common stock and convertible preferred stock issued as consideration in an acquisition of assets are generally measured based on the acquisition date fair value of the equity interests issued.
 We also determine if any components of a transaction should be accounted for as a part of an acquisition of assets and which should be accounted for separately.
 Direct transaction costs are recognized as part of the cost of an acquisition of assets.
-We also evaluate which elements of a transaction should be accounted for as a part of an acquisition of assets and which should be accounted for separately.
+We also evaluate which elements of a transaction should be accounted for separately.